Nolan Jones Player Props: Rockies vs. Marlins

 Nolan Jones At The Plate

-- Jones is batting .277 with eight doubles, seven home runs and 16 walks.
+- Jones is hitting .277 with eight doubles, eight home runs and 16 walks.

-- In 17.1% of his games this year, he has gone deep, and 4.5% of his trips to the plate.
+- In 19.0% of his games this season, he has gone deep, and 5.1% of his trips to the dish.

-- Jones has picked up an RBI in 29.3% of his games this season, with two or more RBI in 12.2% of his games.
+- Jones has driven home a run in 13 games this year (31.0%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.